ClonyPDF home

 If you search around for Indonesia passport photo specs, you'll run into conflicting answers — some sites say 4x6 cm with a white background, others say 51x51 mm or 35x45 mm, and a fair number insist on a red background.
 This isn't because the rules keep changing overnight; it's because Indonesia uses several different photo standards across different identity documents, and they get mixed together in search results.

-Child Passport Photo Requirements
+Child and Infant Passport Photo Requirements

 Can I Take My Indonesia Passport Photo at Home?